A. G. V. Paley

-Major General Sir Victor Paley, KBE, CB, DSO, DL (1903–1976) was a British Army officer.
+Major-General Sir Alexander George Victor Paley, KBE, CB, DSO, DL (1903–1976) was a British Army officer.
 In addition, he was seconded to the Ghana Army, to become the first Chief of the Defence Staff of the dominion of Ghana.

 Early life

 Alexander George Victor Paley, generally known as Victor, was born in 1903, the son of George and Rose Paley.
 George Paley (1872-1914) was an Army officer and was killed in action in October 1914, when Victor was eleven years old.
 Maj.
 George Paley of 1st Bn., Rifle Bde. was a staff-officer with 1 Division, in conference with counterparts in 2 Division, at the headquarters in Hooge, when the chateau was shelled, killing several.

 Victor was born in Freckenham in Suffolk, where his family was well-established.
 Victor's grandfather was William Victor Paley (1840-1925), a local artist, but William's brother, John (1839-1894), was the squire of Ampton Hall and married the Hon.
 Clara Strutt, a daughter of the 2nd Lord Rayleigh.
 Victor's great-grandfather served as Rector, from 1835 to 1879.